-- Failure to submit an assessment task. - Submitting a frivolous attempt of an assessment task. - Failure to submit, on request, evidence of weekly work completed.
+- Failure to submit an assessment task. - Submitting a frivolous attempt of an assessment task. - Failure to attempt all sections of an exam or assessment task. - Failure to submit, on request, evidence of weekly work completed.

 Where a student fails to comply with NESA or school requirements for the satisfactory completion of a Preliminary or HSC course, the student will receive an official warning letter from the school outlining the nature of any outstanding work or assessment tasks and a reasonable time frame in which to complete it.